 In any event cross-border employers will be keen to keep track of EU requirements under the Directive and the impact on global whistleblowing policies and procedures.

 Notable additions in the Directive, not currently provided for in UK legislation are:

-- Wider protection – The Directive will cover a wider group of people including: self-employed contractors, volunteers, non-executive directors, shareholders and job applicants.
+Wider protection – The Directive covers a wider group of people including: self-employed contractors, volunteers, non-executive directors, shareholders and job applicants.
 The Directive also protects facilitators, including those who assist whistleblowers in the reporting process, individuals connected to the whistleblower, for example colleagues and family members who could suffer retaliation in a work context and legal entities owned by the whistleblower.

 For the UK there is also additional momentum building for change, it is reported that the Department for Business, Energy and Industrial Strategy (BEIS) will review its whistleblowing protections and there are rumours that it is planning to introduce a single body to protect and enforce workers' rights.

-The Office of the Whistleblower Bill introduced to the House of Lords earlier this year proposes an "Office" to help facilitate whistleblowing, and maintain a fund and legal advisors to support whistleblowers.
+Further, the Private Members' Bill, the Office of the Whistleblower Bill introduced to the House of Lords proposes an "Office" to help facilitate whistleblowing, and maintain a fund and legal advisors to support whistleblowers.